 Nose

-Rich in the aromas of violet and raspberry
+Rich with notes of violet and raspberry

 Palate

 Deep and fruity with excellent length.
-Rich and indulgent in its youth with well-integrated woody notes, this is a wine built for aging.
+Rich and indulgent in its youth with well-integrated woody notes, this is a wine made for aging.
 Le Persan does not reveal itself immediately; it can be enjoyed young for its freshness and vibrancy, but with patience and a few years of aging, it will open up further and its tannins will soften.

 Serve

-Serve at 16–18°C; may be decanted
+At 16–18°C; may be decanted

 Drink before